 Credit - Income Fund, Balanced Growth Fund, Balanced Income Fund: Credit risk is the risk that a decline in the credit quality of an investment could cause a Fund to lose money.
 A Fund could lose money if the issuer or guarantor of a portfolio security fails to make timely payment or otherwise honor its obligations.
 Fixed income securities rated below investment grade (junk bonds) (described above) involve greater risks of default or downgrade and are generally more volatile than investment grade securities.
 Below investment grade securities involve greater risk of price declines than investment grade securities due to actual or perceived changes in an issuer's creditworthiness.
-In addition, issuers of below investment grade securities may be more susceptible than other issuers to economic downturns.
-Such securities are subject to the risk that the issuer may not be able to pay interest or dividends and ultimately to repay principal upon maturity.
+In addition, issuers of below investment grade securities are subject to the risk that the issuer may not be able to pay interest or dividends and ultimately to repay principal upon maturity.
 Discontinuation of these payments could substantially adversely affect the market value of the security.